 Many evangelicals say that Jesus is about relationship not religion.
 To them, the word "religion" is almost despised, being associated with rituals, traditions of men and customs that don't appear to have any bearing on a relationship with Jesus whatsoever.
 They would say it's superfluous stuff that gets in between a person and his/her relationship with Jesus.

 Some even talk about a "spirit of religion" which can affect a person, perhaps even requiring deliverance.
-They may say that Christians in liturgical traditions have a "religious spirit" due to misunderstandings about worship that looks different from theirs.
+They may say that Christians in liturgical traditions have a "religious spirit", because the way these Christians worship looks so different from their own way of worshipping.

 We feel that Catholics who kneel in the pews and say the "Our Father" - the "ritual" part of our worship - with a sincere and engaged heart, are just as pleasing to the Father and Jesus as an evangelical who raises their hands during worship (which, by the way, is a ritual as well).
 This is totally cool with us - we raise our hands, so does our priest.